 2. Housing Choice Voucher program, also known as Section 8 vouchers

-HUD Section 8 vouchers are coupons given directly to low-income renters who use them to pay part of their rent to participating landlords.
-Apply for Section 8, and find participating property owners.
+HUD Section 8 vouchers are a type of housing subsidy.
+They are coupons given directly to no-income and low-income renters who use them to pay part or all of their rent to participating landlords.

 The U.S. Department of Agriculture (USDA) helps rural families with a variety of programs for multi-family rental housing.
 These USDA programs serve the elderly, low-income families, and those with disabilities.